 2. Is “unwise” always negative?

 Usually, yes.
-It points out poor judgment, but it’s not as harsh as calling someone foolish.
+It points out poor judgment, but it’s often less aggressive than words like “foolish.”

 3. Can wise people still make unwise decisions?

 Yes.
-Everyone can make unwise choices from time to time, even those with experience.
+Everyone can make unwise choices from time to time, especially under stress, time pressure, or incomplete information.

 Yes.
-It’s often used to gently express disagreement or concern without sounding rude.
+It’s frequently used to gently express disagreement or concern without sounding rude or insulting.